Juho Jännes

 The Pellonraivaus Oy was founded in 1940 on the suggestion of the fence in order to promote the clearing of the new lands.
 After the war, the membership of the Agricultural Producers' Union expanded considerably and the operation became more brisk.
 Jännes did not give up on the chair until 1955.
 He also commissioned Agricultural Producers' Union's research on agriculture, served by the Nordic Council of Ministers for Agriculture (NBC) and was active in the farming industry.

 In addition to the agricultural organizations, Jännes had plenty of other trusts.
 He was a longtime chairman of the Board of Governors of the Finnish Broadcasting Company, chairman of the Board of the Laboratory for Agricultural Chemistry in 1939-1954 and was a member of the National Coalition Party's Party Confederation in 1929-1942.
 He was also one of the founders of Airam, who produced electricity lamps and chairman of the board of directors from 1921 to 1931 and again since 1948.

 Jännes received the title of professor in 1948.
+He died in Helsinki.